chipguide/repo.chip.guide/README.md

 ### Public key warning

-If you have any key warnings when running `apt`, you could try importing the NTC public key:
+If you have any key warnings about the NTC GPG key when running `apt`, you could try importing the NTC public key:

 ```
 wget -qO - https://repo.chip.guide/NTC.pub | apt-key add -